Myong-Hee Sung, Ph.D.

 Research Topics

-The Transcription Systems Dynamics and Biology Unit applies quantitative imaging, mathematical, epigenomics, and molecular biological approaches towards understanding the mechanisms of transcription factor signaling and functional genome regulation.
+The Transcription Systems Dynamics and Biology Unit applies quantitative single-cell imaging, mathematical, epigenomics, mouse genetics, and molecular biological approaches towards understanding the mechanisms of transcription factor signaling and functional genome regulation.
+We aim to uncover deeper insights into the systems basis of altered cell signaling and gene regulation in inflammatory conditions, neurodegeneration, and aging.

-Recent breakthroughs in genomic tools have greatly expanded our ability to investigate chromatin characteristics that correspond to cell state-specific genome regulation.
+Breakthroughs in genomic tools have greatly expanded our ability to investigate chromatin characteristics that correspond to cell state-specific genome regulation.
 The current high throughput sequencing methods produce unprecedented amounts of epigenomic data.
-Dr. Sung has developed statistically robust bioinformatics methods to detect significant regions in the genome from DNase-seq data, both at the level of nucleosomes and at the nucleotide level.
-Her "DNase2TF" program was ranked in the top two public analysis software packages in an exhaustive comparison of existing algorithms in terms of speed and accuracy for the detection of transcription factor "footprints" corresponding to their chromatin occupancy observed by ChIP-seq.
-Extracting meaningful information and patterns the data requires not only sophisticated software and computational tools, but also interpretation through integrating knowledge from complementary approaches.
-Dr. Sung and colleagues showed that the extent of footprint depth for transcription factors depends on their DNA binding residence times measured by live cell microscopy techniques such as single molecule tracking and FRAP (fluorescence recovery after photobleaching).
+Putative regulatory regions in the genome can be predicted from DNase-seq or ATAC-seq data, both at the level of nucleosomes and at the nucleotide level, using statistically robust computational tools such as "DNase2TF" that detect transcription factor "footprints" without ChIP-seq.
+However, care is required for extracting meaningful information and patterns from the epigenomics data.
+We showed that the extent of footprint depth for transcription factors depends on their DNA binding residence times measured by live cell microscopy techniques such as single molecule tracking and FRAP (fluorescence recovery after photobleaching).
 This work revealed a previously unappreciated limitation of the genomic footprinting method regarding transcription factors with highly dynamic interactions with target chromatin.

 Biography